-If it appears to the Vice President for Enrollment Management that the educational needs of an applicant can best be met at some other institution within the University System of Georgia, the Vice President shall refer the applicant to that institution.
+If it appears to the Director of Undergraduate Admission that the educational needs of an applicant can best be met at some other institution within the University System of Georgia, the Director shall refer the applicant to that institution.
 In order that the appraisal of a student's ability and fitness for University work may be accurate as nearly as possible, officials of the University will study carefully all information that is submitted by the applicant and may require any applicant to furnish additional data.
 The officials of the University shall have the right to require each applicant for admission to appear for an interview before the application is finally accepted or rejected.
-The Vice President for Enrollment Management will notify the applicant of the time and place at which the interview will be conducted.
+The Director of Undergraduate Admission will notify the applicant of the time and place at which the interview will be conducted.

-The decision as to whether an applicant shall be accepted or rejected shall be made by Vice President for Enrollment Management.
-The decision is subject to the applicant's right of appeal.
-The Vice President for Enrollment Management will refer appeals to the Admission Committee for review.
-The Committee will forward its recommendation to the Office of the Vice President for Academic Affairs for a decision.
-The applicant shall be informed of the action taken upon the application from the Vice President for Enrollment Management.
+The decision as to whether an applicant shall be accepted or rejected shall be made by the Director of Undergraduate Admission.
+The decision is subject to the applicant's right of appeal, as provided by the bylaws of the University and the Board of Regents of the University System.
+The Director of Undergraduate Admission will refer appeals to the Admissions Committee for review.
+The Committee will forward its recommendation to the Office of Vice President for Academic Affairs for a decision.
+The applicant shall be informed of the action taken upon the application from the Director of Undergraduate Admission.

 Specific requirements for admission as a beginning freshman, transient, early admission, joint enrollment, or provisional student may be found as follows.